musaubrian/musaubrian.github.io/content/posts/unexpected-growth.md

 some tutorials. **Nothing**.
 I knew what they were trying to acheive -pst, it involved **Go**.

 With the interview date arriving, I decided to YOLO it.
-I to my own surprise -and the interviewer- absolutely dominated the interview.
+To my own surprise -*and the interviewer*- absolutely dominated the interview.
 Something kinda clicked while walking them through it -they helped a bit by providing some hints.
 With my reclaimed confidence, came the team interviews, I kinda was successful, met the CEO and the CTO.